History of the Jews in India: Bene Israel

 Foreign notices of the Bene Israel go back at least to 1768, when Rahabi Ezekiel wrote to a Dutch trading partner that they were widespread in Maharatta Province, and observed two Jewish observances, recital of the Shema and observation of Shabbat rest.
 They claim that they descend from 14 Jewish men and women, equally divided by gender, who survived the shipwreck of refugees from persecution or political turmoil, and came ashore at Navagaon near Alibag, 20 miles south of Mumbai, some 17 to 19 centuries ago.

 They were instructed in the rudiments of normative Judaism by Cochin Jews.
 Their Jewishness is controversial, and initially was not accepted by the Rabbinate in Israel.
 Since 1964 however they intermarried throughout Israel and are now considered Israeli and Jewish in all respects.

-They are divided into sub-castes which do not intermarry: the dark-skinned "Kala" and fair-skinned "Gora."
-The latter are believed to be lineal descendants of the shipwreck survivors, while the former are considered to descend from concubinage of a male with local women.
+They are divided into sub-castes that do not intermarry: the dark-skinned "Kala" and fair-skinned "Gora."
+The latter are believed to be lineal descendants of the shipwreck survivors, while the former are considered to descend from the concubinage of a male with local women.
 They were nicknamed the shanivār telī ("Saturday oil-pressers") by the local population as they abstained from work on Saturdays.
-Bene Israel communities and synagogues are situated in Pen, Mumbai, Alibag, Pune and Ahmedabad with smaller communities scattered around India.
-The largest synagogue in Asia outside Israel is in Pune (Ohel David Synagogue).
+Bene Israel communities and synagogues are situated in Pen, Mumbai, Panvel, Alibag, Pune, and Ahmedabad with smaller communities scattered around India.
+The largest synagogue in Asia outside Israel is in Pune, the Ohel David Synagogue.

-Mumbai had a thriving Bene Israel community until the 1950s to 1960s when many families from the community emigrated to the fledgling state of Israel, where they are known as Hodi'im (Indians).
+Mumbai had a thriving Bene Israel community until the 1950s to 1960s, when many families from the community immigrated to Israel, where they are known as Hodi'im (Indians).
 The Bene Israel community has risen to many positions of prominence in Israel.
-In India itself the Bene Israel community has shrunk considerably with many of the old Synagogues falling into disuse.
+In India, the Bene Israel community has shrunk considerably with many of the old synagogues in disuse.

-Unlike many parts of the world, Jews have historically lived in India with relatively little serious anti-Semitism from the local majority populace, the Hindus.
+Unlike many parts of the world, Jews have historically lived in India with relatively little anti-Semitism from the local majority populace, the Hindus.
 However, Jews were persecuted by the Portuguese during their control of Goa.